jtandy13/SNKit/README.md

 ![form_tab](https://user-images.githubusercontent.com/22809154/31272536-0933306e-aad7-11e7-8e1b-da51f316547f.jpg)

 Underneath the field manipulation functions are four extra functions used for analysis.
-Client Scripts, UI Policies, and Business Rules of the table you are using can be searched for any reference of the selected field or variable.
+Client Scripts, UI Policies, and Business Rules of the current table can be searched for any reference of the selected field or variable.
 Search results will appear in their own tab.
+The "Evaluate reference in console" function send the complete GlideRecord of the reference to the console to inspect.

 ![client_scripts_search](https://user-images.githubusercontent.com/22809154/31272608-4c8c0340-aad7-11e7-9812-f63691868c0d.jpg)

 Quick keyword searches can be run from the top right search bar.
 Select a search category to search by anything other than the field label.

 ### Service Portal
 The Service Portal tab points the user to the AngularJS scope data for each widget logged in the Service Portal Widgets sidebar.
 The Widget Controllers panel allows the user to have quick access to the AngularJS controller code for each widget.
-Here the user can debug and manipulate the widget controller script without actually making any changes to a production instance.
+Here the user can debug and manipulate the widget controller script without actually making any changes to the instance.

 ![widget_controllers](https://user-images.githubusercontent.com/22809154/31272812-fac4f912-aad7-11e7-9663-7d4c80409b72.jpg)